intel/neural-compressor/docs/source/sq_medium_blog.md

 Billions or more paramaters make LLMs perform well in various tasks but require more computing resources and more difficult to deploy.
 Models are usually loaded on servers which have limited memory for inference tasks.
 The growing scale of LLM significantly slows down the process of inference.
 In worst cases, a task might not be performed if the infrastructure fails to meet the requirement.

-As such, reduct the model size for LLMs is an urgent request.
+As such, reducing the model size for LLMs is an urgent request.
 One of the most popular and effective ways is quantization, especially post-training quantization (PTQ).

 ## Quantization Fundamentals